TonyPescy/PokemonTypes/README.md

 # PokemonTypes

+CODEACADEMY HAS STUFF ON SQLITE AND PYTHON, LOOK INTO IT

 ## Description
 Shows pokemon typing and those types defensive stats such as what moves are super-effective and which will be not-very-effective.